Western Digital: 2020s

 On February 24, 2025, Western Digital spun off its flash memory business as Sandisk Corporation, leaving WD solely focused on hard disk drives; the spin-off would effectively reverse Western Digital's earlier acquisition of SanDisk, but would also include flash storage product lines that were previously sold under the WD brand.
+On February 1, 2026, Western Digital introduced a new logo and began trading under the name WD, while retaining Western Digital Corporation as its legal corporate name.

+On February 3, 2026, WD announced a new strategic direction as a standalone hard-disk-drive company following the completion of its separation from SanDisk.
+The company shifted its focus toward large-scale data center storage, particularly for artificial intelligence workloads.
+WD introduced a roadmap including next-generation high-capacity hard drives, including 40TB-class UltraSMR drives in customer qualification and future heat-assisted magnetic recording (HAMR) technologies targeting capacities above 100TB.

+On February 19, 2026, WD announced the consolidation of its professional external storage portfolio under the G-DRIVE brand.
+The move transitioned products previously marketed under the SanDisk Professional name into the G-DRIVE lineup, targeting creative professionals working with high-resolution video, photography, audio production, and other data-intensive workflows.

+On May 18, 2026, WD announced advances in storage security technology with the integration of post-quantum cryptography features into its next-generation Ultrastar hard drives.
+The company stated that these technologies were designed to improve protection for enterprise storage systems as data centers prepare for future security threats associated with quantum computing.

+On June 8, 2026, WD reported that demand for large-scale storage infrastructure was increasingly being driven by artificial intelligence and cloud computing.
+The company positioned hard disk drives as a key technology for storing the massive amounts of training data, generated content, and long-term information produced by AI systems.

 Products

 Western Digital's offerings include hard drives for personal computers, security surveillance systems, video game consoles, network-attached storage (NAS), and set-top boxes.
 Western Digital sells datacenter hardware and software including an enterprise-class Ultrastar product line that was previously sold under the HGST brand.

 Its storage product lines are divided into brands based on colors, based on their intended use case:

-On February 24, 2025, Western Digital spun off its flash memory business as Sandisk Corporation, leaving WD solely focused on hard disk drives; the spin-off would effectively reverse Western Digital's earlier acquisition of SanDisk, but would also include flash storage product lines that were previously sold under the WD brand.